System Design Space

 Moving to Chat

-From completion to chat: RLHF, instruct vs chat, alignment tax, API evolution.
-Prompting as “staging a play” (scenes/roles/cues).
+From completion to chat: RLHF, instruct and chat models, the cost of alignment, and API evolution.
+Prompting as “staging a play” with scenes, roles, and cues.

 4